Dr Tow Phak Boon Benjamin

 If the injury is slight, it is possible to be cured through medication that reduces the inflammation on the nerves, and through physiotherapy to correct poor posture.
 However, when the condition is serious, the only cure is often spinal surgery, which can be daunting for many people.

 It is also not advisable to rely on epidural injections as a long term solution to your persistent back pain.
-The steroid injections can result in a weakening of the bones, muscles and tissues in the spine, and the body can build up resistance against the effect of the steroids.
+Multiple steroid injections can result in weakening of the bones and decrease in immune response and symptom relief.
 This means that not only will repeat injections have less effect, they may even worsen your condition.

-In short, these injections are considered as short-term treatment for immediate pain relief.
+In short, these injections are considered as short-term treatment for immediate pain relief, it does not resolve the problem of structural nerve compression or spinal instability.
 Dr Tow says that patients suffering from severe or chronic back problems will find that surgery tends to be the only way to cure the problem once and for all.